fusebit/marketplace/README.md

 ## About

-The Fusebit Marketplace enables you to easily make your integrations available to users of your application through our beautiful React components that integrate directly with Fusebit.
+The Fusebit Marketplace enables you to easily make your Integrations available to users of your application through our beautiful React components that integrate directly with Fusebit.

-The `FusebitMarketplace` component will create a tile for each integration that you pass to it in an automatically generated gallery style page.
-For each integration tile in this gallery, it will check directly with Fusebit to see if the tenant has already installed the integration and reflect the state accordingly.
+The `FusebitMarketplace` component will create a tile for each Integration that you pass to it in an automatically generated gallery style page.
+For each Integration tile in this gallery, it will check directly with Fusebit to see if the tenant has already installed the integration and reflect the state accordingly.

 ## ✨** Features**